eabait/css-style-guide/README.md

 ### Always Minimise CSS

 Minifying code can save up to 60% on a files size.
-Use a tool like [CodeKit](http://incident57.com/codekit/) to manage this and its easy-peasy.
+Use a tool like [CodeKit](http://incident57.com/codekit/) or automate this task using Grunt to manage this and its easy-peasy.

 Source: [Google Page Speed on Minifying CSS](https://developers.google.com/speed/docs/best-practices/payload#MinifyCSS)